The 4-dimensional disc embedding theorem and dual spheres: Proof of the disc embedding theorem

-Now, we want to find appropriate dual capped surfaces for the $\{D'_j\}$ in $M'$.
-Let $\Sigma_j$ be the Clifford torus at one of the double points paired by $D'_j$.
-Observe that $\Sigma_j$ intersects $D'_j$ exactly once, and the collection of such Clifford tori are embedded, framed, and disjoint.
-Cap each $\Sigma_j$ with meridional discs to $\{f_i\}$, i.e.\ the embedded discs described in Figure~\ref{fig:transverse-sphere-from-Clifford-torus}.
-Each cap has a unique intersection point with $\{f_i\}$ and no other intersections.
-Tube these intersections of the meridional caps with $\{f_i\}$ into parallel copies of the dual spheres~$\{g_i\}$.
-The resulting capped surfaces $\{\Sigma_j^c\}$ then lie in $M'$ as desired.
-Let $C_\ell$ and $C_m$ be two caps of $\{\Sigma_j^c\}$.
-Since $\lambda(g_i,g_j)=\mu(g_i)=0$ for all $i, j$ and the fundamental group does not change from $M$ to $M'$, we see that $\lambda(C_\ell, C_m) = \mu(C_\ell)=0$.
+Let $M':= M \setminus \bigcup \nu(f_i)$.
+We will apply \cref{lem:grope-lemma,lem:grope-to-tower} in $M'$, so we check the hypotheses.
+The collection $\{f_i\}$ is $\pi_1$-negligible in $M$ so $\pi_1(M')\cong \pi_1(M)$ is good.
+Let $T_j$ be the Clifford torus at one of the double points paired by $D_j$.
+Cap each $T_j$ with meridional discs to $\{f_i\}$, then tube the unique intersection point of each cap with $\{f_i\}$ into parallel copies of the dual spheres~$\{g_i\}$.
+The resulting capped surfaces $\{T_j^c\}$ lie in $M'$ as desired.
+The bodies lie in a collar neighbourhood of $\partial M'$, and are are geometrically dual to $\{D_j\}$, while the caps have algebraically cancelling intersections.
+Contract a parallel copy of each $T_j^c$ to produce a dual sphere $S_j$ for $D_j$ in $M'$, and push the collection $\{D_j\}$ off the contraction.
+Remove the intersections between the caps of $\{T_j^c\}$ and $\{D_j\}$ by tubing into parallel copies of $\{S_j\}$.
+The resulting caps for $\{T_j^c\}$ no longer intersect $\{D_j\}$.